5 of the Easiest Martial Arts Disciplines to Learn (2025)

 The entire body is a weapon in the martial art known as Muay Thai.
 Learning Muay Thai gives even beginner students valuable self-defense skills.
 Sparring has a dominant place in this martial art, making having a willing partner a necessity.
 Still, some elements may be learned alone.

-Equipment the trainee requires include boxing gloves, a punching bag and shin guards designed specifically for engaging in the practice of Muay Thai.
-Techniques integral to Muay Thai are knee strikes, punches and kicks.
+Equipment the trainee requires includes boxing gloves, a punching bag, and shin guards designed specifically for engaging in the practice of Muay Thai.
+Techniques integral to Muay Thai are knee strikes, punches, and kicks.
 These moves become easier to implement as the student practices.

 In Brazilian Jiu-Jitsu, trainees use ground-fighting techniques and stand-up maneuvers.
 Students apply chokes (such as the guillotine choke or triangle choke), joint-lock manipulations and single- and double-leg takedowns to defeat the bigger challenger.
 Practicing these specific techniques requires a partner.

-Programs teaching Krav Maga focus on executing a proper fighting stance, learning punches (such as jab, rear cross and upper-cut), how to escape headlocks, how to fall with limited injury if knocked down and best ways to defend against chokes, bear hugs, and overpowering headlocks.
+Programs teaching Krav Maga focus on executing a proper fighting stance, learning punches (such as jab, rear cross, and upper-cut), how to escape headlocks, how to fall with limited injury if knocked down, and the best ways to defend against chokes, bear hugs, and overpowering headlocks.

 Choosing a martial art that suits your goals, preferences, and learning style is crucial for a fulfilling and successful journey.
 While each martial art has its unique characteristics, certain factors can influence the perceived ease of learning for different disciplines.